gilesw/aws-carb/README.md

 ## Install

-Via rubygems:
+### rubygems

 ```
 gem install aws-carb
 ```

+### Depdendencies

-If using rbenv/rvm, ruby will need to be compiled with support for the following:
+If you've compiled your own ruby (rvm/rbenv, etc) then you will need to make sure ruby has support for various libraries.

-* libreadline
-* zlib
-* openssl

 For debian based systems, do the following before compiling ruby:
 ```